biozz/notebase/web/modules/pocketbase/Pinia-Colada-Transition-Plan.md

 ## Steps
 1. **Setup Pinia Colada**: Install and configure Pinia Colada in the project.
-2. **Define Data Fetching Stores**: Create stores using Pinia Colada for different PocketBase collections.
+2. **Define Query Composables**: Create composables using Pinia Colada for different PocketBase collections.
-3. **Create Composables**: Implement the individual composables for queries and mutations.
+3. **Create Domain-Specific Queries**: Implement the individual composables for queries and mutations.
 4. **Integrate with PocketBase**: Adapt the existing PocketBase client to work with Pinia Colada's fetching mechanism.
 5. **Update Components**: Modify components to use the new composables instead of direct API calls.
 6. **Testing**: Ensure all functionalities work as expected with the new setup.